vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 worship of Candikā, who rides a lion, and is a kumārı, with banners, mālati flowers and other upacāras and sacrifice of animals; the king should raise a banner in a temple of Devi, should feed maidens, should observe a fast or eka

 bhakta; HV I. 891-894 (from Bhav.
 U.).
-Dhrajarrata--Garuda ( eagle), Tāla tree from which intoxica
+Dhrajarrata--Garuḍa ( eagle), Tāla tree from which intoxica

-ting liquor is made, Balarāma being fond of wine is called Tālanka in Amarakośa ), Makara (a mythical animal like crocodile), and deer are the banners respectively of Vasudeva, Saṅkarṣaṇa, Pradyumna and Aniruddha; the colours of their garments and flags are respectively yellow, blue, white and red; in Cai., Vai., Jy., and Ās. every day in each month worship respectively of Garuda &c. with appropriately coloured garments, flowers; at end of four months brāhmaṇas to be honoured and appropriately coloured garments to be donated; three turns of four months in the same way; different worlds are reached acc. to the length of time; if performed for twelve years the performer attains sūyujya with Viṣṇu; this is a Caturmurtivrata in Vi.
+ting liquor is made, Balarāma being fond of wine is called Tālanka in Amarakośa ), Makara (a mythical animal like crocodile), and deer are the banners respectively of Vasudeva, Saṅkarṣaṇa, Pradyumna and Aniruddha; the colours of their garments and flags are respectively yellow, blue, white and red; in Cai., Vai., Jy., and Ās. every day in each month worship respectively of Garuḍa &c. with appropriately coloured garments, flowers; at end of four months brāhmaṇas to be honoured and appropriately coloured garments to be donated; three turns of four months in the same way; different worlds are reached acc. to the length of time; if performed for twelve years the performer attains sūyujya with Viṣṇu; this is a Caturmurtivrata in Vi.
 Dh.
 III.
 146.

 1-14 and HV II. pp. 829-831.
 Naktacaturthi-begin on Mārg. śu.
 4; Vināyaka deity ; performer